InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

 settles in this can drop to every few weeks or so.
 The purpose of these check-ins is to make sure the Trusted Committer feels supported in their new role, like a 1:1 with your manager.
-If things aren’t going well, listen and try to understand what is preventing the Trusted Comitter from being successful.
+If things aren’t going well, listen and try to understand what is preventing the Trusted Committer from being successful.
 If things are going well, [thank the Trusted Committer for their continued effort][praise] in making the project successful and set a new date to check-in.